TheGamingSnail/economy-bot-docs/talent_points.md

 ---
 ### 1. `/clan talent_points claim`
 **Description:** Claim talent points for your clan.
 Your contribution will be included in the calculation that gives out talent points at 12:00PM GMT.
+Each day a clan may receive a maximum of 5 talent points, which is calculated based on clan member activity ( 5 * (amount of members who claimed points / total amount of members)).

 ---